Master of Science in Anesthesia Requirements

 Washington, D.C.
 Class of 2025

-The mission of the Master of Science in Anesthesia Program is to graduate skilled and compassionate anesthetists.
+The mission of the Master of Science in Anesthesia program is to graduate skilled and compassionate anesthetists.
 The admission policy reflects this goal.
 Applicants are considered on a variety of parameters that measure academic ability, interpersonal skills, clinical aptitude, and qualities such as professionalism, empathy, and leadership ability.
 It does so without regard to race, religion, age, sex, color, sexual orientation, national or ethnic origin, or political affiliation.

-Admission to the MSA Program requires that the following criteria are met.
+Admission to the MSA program requires that the following criteria are met.
 No exceptions will be made for required prerequisite coursework or the admissions tests, regardless of degrees or certification received, prior experience, work background, or education.

 1. Bachelor's degree from an accredited college or university

 Applicants for admission must complete a course of study leading to a baccalaureate degree at an accredited United States, U.S. territory, or Canadian college or university, or its equivalent, prior to matriculation.
+We do not accept online degrees.

 2. Prerequisite courses